Now that we've worked our way through Covid, what can we expect to happen to our property markets over the next decade?

 Of course, in an ideal world, we would be able to forecast what’s ahead for our property markets with a level of accuracy.

 But we can’t because there are just too many moving parts.

 Sure, there are all those statistics that are easy to quantify, but what is hard to identify is exactly when and how millions of strangers will act in response to the prevailing economic and political environment.

 Then there will always be those X factors that crop up.

-Those unforeseen events that comes out of the blue, which could be local or overseas that undo all the forecasts we made.
+Those unforeseen events that come out of the blue, which could be local or overseas that undo all the forecasts we made.

-Just look at these two major events that have rocked the world in the first months of last year that no one could foresee coming.
+Just look at the major events that have rocked our world in the last few years that no one could foresee coming.

 So what should you do about this?

 I’ve found the most practical approach is to have expectations of what could happen without specific forecasts.

 That’s because when you expect something to happen at some stage in the future, you’re not surprised when it happens.